tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 TODO update link
 ::

-  ssh root@IP_ADDRESS 'wget -O /tmp/firmware.tar https://feeds.braiins-os.org/am1-s9/firmware_2020-03-29-0-6ec1a631_arm_cortex-a9_neon.tar && sysupgrade -F /tmp/firmware.tar'
+  ssh root@IP_ADDRESS 'wget -O /tmp/firmware.tar https://feeds.braiins-os.org/am1-s9/firmware_2020-03-29-0-6ec1a631_arm_cortex-a9_neon.tar && sysupgrade /tmp/firmware.tar'

 This command contains the following commands:
   * **ssh** - to connect to the miner
   * **wget** - used for downloading files, in this case the firmware package
   * **sysupgrade** - to actually flash the downloaded firmware package

-Note: It's recommended to use the *Braiins OS+ Box*, *Braiins OS web interface* or *opkg install bos_plus* instead of this method.
+Note: It's recommended to use the *BOS+ Toolbox*, *Braiins OS web interface* or *opkg install bos_plus* instead of this method.

 .. _bos2bos:
 **************